stevewm/vintagestory-ps-peltpatch/README.md

 # Vintage Story Primitive Survival Patch

-A small patch mod that disables the Pelts in Primitive Survival.
+A small patch mod that disables the Pelts functionality of the Primitive Survival mod.

-Without this you're able to place pelts of any animal by repeatedly destroying and placing them, allowing you to have the pelt of any animal in the game - even if you haven't slain that particular animal.
+## Installation

+Download the `.zip` file and place it in your `Mods/` directory.